Shreya-Sah/Maintenance-Request-Tracker/README.md

 This project is a **Tableau dashboard** built using an Excel dataset of service requests.
 It helps track request volumes, resolution timelines, and categories of issues.
+This project tracks incoming service requests, their types, response times, and resolution status.
+This project shows a live tracker showing request types, progress status, and response effectiveness.

 ---